AMSC-24-25/14-lb-14-lb/Project/README.md

 This project implements a Lattice Boltzmann Method (LBM) simulation, a numerical method widely used in fluid dynamics and related computational physics applications.
 The project is written in C++ and includes core functionalities to initialize the simulation, handle collisions and streaming, apply boundary conditions, and visualize results.

 ## Algorithm

-The Project follows the algorithm idea described in "An Introduction to the Lattice Boltzmann Method: A Numerical Method for Complex Boundary and Moving Boundary Flows."
-(Inamuro, T., Yoshino, M., & Suzuki, K.)
+The project follows the algorithm idea described in <a href="https://link.springer.com/book/10.1007/978-3-319-44649-3">"
+    T. Krüger, H. Kusumaatmaja, A. Kuzmin, O. Shardt, G. Silva and E. M. Viggen, <i>The Lattice Boltzmann Method - Principles and Practice</i>"
+</a>.

 <p align="center">
   <img width="600" alt="" src="extra/algorithm.png">